soediro/Charting-Library---React-Seed-Project/README.md

 ## Requirements

-* A copy of the ChartIQ library.
+* A copy of the ChartIQ library, version 3.0+ is required.
 To get your copy, visit https://www.chartiq.com/products/html5-charting-library/ to see a demo and get in touch with us.

 * NodeJS (https://nodejs.org/).
 We use NodeJS and Node Package Manager (NPM) to load the React components as well as the different libraries to transform JSX and ES6 to ES5.